-The Cotswold Olympic Games
+The Cotswold Olimpick Games

 Sometimes, when researching ideas for a novel online, you come across something so strange and unfamiliar that you have to check it is not a hoax.
 While researching Cotswolds topics for my latest novel, Conditions Are Different After Dark, I discovered Robert Dover’s Cotswold Olimpick Games.

-The Olympic Games were founded in the early 17th century by Robert Dover.
+The Olimpick Games were founded in the early 17th century by Robert Dover.
 His intention was to channel the competitive energy of local people into healthy pursuits, a policy endorsed by James the First, who was conscious of the need for a fit, strong, athletic and skilled population from which to recruit troops whose bodies would be better conditioned for war if they were enlisted.
 Dover was a prominent figure at the event, dressed in a long cloak and a large hat with a ceremonial sword attached to a yellow baldric hung from his shoulder, his decked in yellow ribbons.

 During the English Civil Wars, the games were suspended, then revived after the Restoration.
 They continued until, in 1862, revived briefly for the Festival of Britain and again in the late 1960s.
 Since then, they have been held continuously and have grown.